 - One gallon of water per person is a general recommendation

-- Check on your neighbors, if possible
+- Check on your neighbors, if possible and safe to do so

 - Take your time shoveling snow, learn how to properly shovel, take frequent breaks, and don't over exert yourself